30jul2000 to 10aug2002

 (See also)

 13jun2001 -- R.I.P.
 Fred Raphael, "an early innovator of televised golf."
 Gee, can you just IMAGINE what life would be without the innovations of televised golf??
 Speaking of utter uselessness, let's consider movie trailers on DVDs.
 Popped in a Harold and Maude DVD and selected "Special Features," which turned out to consist of two movie trailers.
 That's it.
-Maybe the person who cut the trailer considers a trailer to be a special feature, but I don't.
+Maybe the mom of the person who cut the trailer considers a trailer to be a special feature, but I don't.
 And who needs cast bios & filmographies?
 That stuff is all on the net, anyway.
 Hello, movie studios?
 Listen.
 If you put extra stuff on a disc, fine, say that it's got "Special Features."
 We're all happy about it.
 But trumpeting "Scene Access" as a "Special Feature" isn't fooling anyone, ya dopies.

 04jun2001 -- Speaking of TV newsdorks, who isn't tired of hearing them mindlessly name "deregulation" as the culprit in the California power screwup?
 Deregulation is not what happened in California -- unless by "deregulation" you mean the sort of benevolent centralized planning the good ol' Politburo used to do.
 Those calling for further government salvation should understand for what they are begging.